saajanvarghese/WebScraper_Automation/README.md

 4. Keep a variable to maintain the year from which the data is scraped.

 5. Convert the ArrayList<HashMap> object to a JSON file named `oscar-winner-data.json`.
-Each HashMap object should contain: i)Epoch Time of Scrape ii)Year iii)Title iv)Nomination
+Each HashMap object should contain:

-v)Awards
-vi)isWinner
+1. Epoch Time of Scrape
+2. Year
+3. Title
+4. Nomination
+5. Awards
+6. isWinner

 6. Store the file in the output folder in the root directory.
 Assert using TestNG that the file is present and not empty.